ericlp/songbook/README.md

 ### Backend

+_Requires go to be installed_
 The backend is not included into the `docker compose` to simplify developing the backend without having to restart everything else.
 The steps to setup the backend is as follows (all of these assume that you are inside of the `backend/` folder):

 1. Copy the `.env.example` file to `.env`, an explaination of all the fields in this file can be found [below](#environment-variables).
-2. Setup the Oauth2 login for Gamma.
+2. Run ``
-3. Run the main method in `backend/cmd/songbook/main.go`.
+3. Run the main method in `backend/cmd/tasteit/main.go`.
+Use `go run ......./main.go` or run using IntelliJ Goland

 ### Makefile